TeachBooks/mirror_teachbook_manual/book/installation-and-setup/working-directory.md

 # Navigate to your working directory
 You will need to know this to set up environments from a text-based file.

 The essential command is `cd FILE_PATH`, which will navigate the terminal window to the directory at `FILE_PATH`.
-Note that although cd works on both Windows and Mac, many command line commands are different between the two..
+Note that although `cd` works on both Windows and Mac, many command line commands are different between the two.

 ````{tab} Windows
 1. Open the folder you wish to use as your working directory in the File Explorer